 You can access vRealize Automation Code Stream, but do not have any privileges as the other roles provide.

 If you have the Viewer role

-You can see the same resources that an administrator sees, such as pipelines, endpoints, pipeline executions, and dashboards, but you cannot create, update, or delete them.
+You can see the same resources that an administrator sees, such as pipelines, endpoints, pipeline executions, dashboards, custom integrations, and triggers, but you cannot create, update, or delete them.
 To perform actions, the Viewer role must also be given the project administrator or project member role.

 If you have the Executor role

 You can run pipelines and take action on user operation tasks.
 You can also resume, pause, and cancel pipeline executions.
 But, you cannot modify pipelines.

 To assign and update roles for other users, you must be an administrator.

 - To see the active users and their roles, in vRealize Automation, click the nine dots at the upper right.